Posted on 08/10/2018 by Shane Middlemiss

 This is transformative thinking.
 It is smart seamless government.
 It creates delightful user experiences that make a difference in people’s lives.
 And no rocket surgery is required.
 No risky, deep pockets investment.
 Mostly just hyperlinks, a secure login facility and representatives from different agencies sitting down together agreeing on a common vision and timeframe.
 Senior managers, Ministers and Mayors signing off on joint initiatives for outstanding digital public service.
 And that could be the problem.

 So where is the New Zealand Government at in this move toward online nirvana - now least 15 years since most of the Government’s websites first started?
-As a former government online strategy consultant and now government website quality assessor I thought I’d take stock and find out.
+As a government online strategy consultant and now government website quality assessor I thought I’d take stock and find out.

 The method was pretty simple: select a good enough sample of government websites and evaluate them for cross-organisation integration and personalisation on a 10 point scale for each.
 We ended up with 150 sites assessed.
 No one knows exactly how many government sites there are but Internal Affairs estimates between 600 and 1000 in total.
 So our sample should be about 15 to 25% of all government sites.
-All sites were assessed in the two weeks following Budget day this year.

 The results speak for themselves.
 Way too many (83%) were standalone, silo websites: one-to-many.
 There were some (8%) personalised sites for individual organisations (often education providers with student accounts) and about the same number (7%) of cross-organisation sites but without any tailoring, and only three (or 2%) that could be considered many-to-one sites.
 Full credit goes to newzealand.com, the trip planning site; Te Kete Ipurangi (TKI), the teachers and education resources site, and the Government Jobs site.